MagniDeveloper/ui-react/README.md

-# ⭐ React Library for @magnidev-org
+# ⭐ React UI Library for @magnidev-org

 This project is a React component library created for the used by the Magni Developer team.
 It is a collection of components that are used across multiple projects.